Common Queries and Answers

 How many hours can a home carer work?

-How much do private carers cost?
+How much does home care cost?

 Can a family member be a paid carer?

-Can I arrange my home care?
+Can I arrange my own home care?

 What does a live-in carer do?

-What doesn’t a live-in carer do?
+What can’t a carer do?

 How long will a carer stay with me?